starius/ScPrime/modules/renter/README.md

   - Create benchmark for health loop and add print outs to Health Loop section
   - Break out Health, Repair, and Stuck code into 3 distinct subsystems

-There are 3 main functions that work together to make up Sia's file repair mechanism, `threadedUpdateRenterHealth`, `threadedUploadAndRepairLoop`, and `threadedStuckFileLoop`.
+There are 3 main functions that work together to make up ScPrime's file repair mechanism, `threadedUpdateRenterHealth`, `threadedUploadAndRepairLoop`, and `threadedStuckFileLoop`.
 These 3 functions will be referred to as the health loop, the repair loop, and the stuck loop respectively.